-You likely know how frustrating it can be to have bolting lettuce if you’ve ever gone out to your garden to harvest a nice bunch or lettuce only to find it growing straight up with bitter tasting leaves.
+You likely know how frustrating it can be to have lettuce bolting if you’ve ever gone out to your garden to harvest a nice bunch of lettuce only to find it growing straight up with bitter-tasting leaves.

 Audrey's Little Farm may earn a commission after clicking links on this page at no additional cost to you.
 Learn more.

 Or if you haven’t experienced your plants bolting before, maybe you’re wondering what that even means.